axtcsq/IDAssignment1/README.md

 * When the screen size is set to be lower than Galaxy Fold, the website fails to display properly.
 A white sidebar would appear, the header section would no longer be centralise, while the navigation bar and flexboxes seems to be resizing accordingly well.
   * This issue starts to occur at a resolution of (249x818).
 * Form elements such as radio buttons and checkboxes does not align properly.
+* Adding either figure semantic element or setting the padding to beyond 110px to the header, causes the header to display off-centre when viewing on small screen sizes.
+  * This issue has since been fixed by not including the figure semantic element and setting the padding to 100px.

 ## Credits
 References can also be found in the attached Word document titled "References".